SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Info: **Slash version available.** Shows you Info about a specified command.
 If you do not specify a command you will get the help menu, which is broken into a dropdown cause there were too many commands to list.
 Available dropdowns are: Moderation, Admin Utility, Info, Matchmaking, Profile, Utility, Miscellaneous, and Fun.
 The text-based version will show you if you can run this command, the slash based version cannot do so due of a discord limitation.

 - **%hypemeup**
-    - Info: Hypes you up with a randomly chosen response before that next game of smash.
+    - Info: **Slash version available.** Hypes you up with a randomly chosen response before that next game of smash.

 - **%john**
-    - Info: Returns a random excuse why you lost that last game of Smash.
+    - Info: **Slash version available.** Returns a random excuse why you lost that last game of Smash.

 - **%joke**
-    - Info: Returns a random joke, funniness may vary.
+    - Info: **Slash version available.** Returns a random joke, funniness may vary.
     - Aliases: tabuujoke

 - **%kick** `<@member> <reason>`